graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

     - Description
   * - ``--dump_schedule_as_dot``
     - Dump the schedule of the XLA graph to the user console.
-  * - ``--dump_text_reports_to_stdio``
-    - If profiling is enabled, then a text summary of the profile will be dumped to standard output, in addition to the normal report processing.
-      DEPRECATED: Use the PopVision Graph Analyser to manually inspect profiles.
   * - :samp:`--executable_cache_path={path}`
     - Enables the Poplar executable cache.
       See :ref:`caching_executables`.